Yamagi/vimrc/pack/lsp/start/asyncomplete/README.md

 asyncomplete.vim
 ================

-Provide async autocompletion for vim8 and neovim with `timers`.
+Async autocompletion for Vim 8 and Neovim with |timers|.

-This repository is fork of [https://github.com/roxma/nvim-complete-manager](https://github.com/roxma/nvim-complete-manager) in pure vim script with python dependency removed.
+This is inspired by [nvim-complete-manager](https://github.com/roxma/nvim-complete-manager) but written in pure Vim Script.

 ### Installing